St Jax Montréal: History

 St Jax Montréal was first opened for worship in May 1864 under its formal and historic (and ongoing) name of St. James the Apostle Anglican Church.
 St Jax is a Gothic Revival church built of grey limestone.
 Originally, it stood on open land and was given the nickname of St. Crickets in the Fields.
 This name arose when a British army regiment was garrisoned in Montreal at the time, owing to the American Civil War, and the officers took to playing cricket beside the newly built church.

 Since its original construction, the church has been altered, expanded, restored and even partly demolished over the years.
 A rectory was built next door in 1868 but demolished in its entirety in 1937.
 A small chapel was added in 1896, but owing to shifting foundations it was torn down and rebuilt in 1956.
 The Parish Hall was built behind the rectory in 1924.
 The nave was lengthened towards Sainte-Catherine street in 1877; the north transept was built in 1895.
 Although Canon Ellegood was the first rector of St. James the Apostle for the period of 1864 to 1911, the major window over the Altar, an Ascension window, dedicated to the Glory of God is in memory of the late Canon Allan P. Shatford, the second Rector of St. James the Apostle (1911-1935).

+Closure and rebranding

 In the Fall of 2015, it was announced that the parish of St. James the Apostle would be dissolved at the end of the civil year, with a new church plant supported by Holy Trinity Brompton to be installed on site in 2016.
-The new church plant launched throughout 2016 and more information can be found on the church website.

 It is now considered a mission parish, under the by laws of the Diocese of Montreal and presently supported entirely by the Anglican Diocese of Montreal.